arnoldGoncharenko1/SmartTasks/README.md

 ### Modules

-- **Data**: Contains all the data classes required for retireving data, such as the task list, task details, and the Room database.
+- **Data**: Contains all the data classes required for retrieving data, such as the task list, task details, and the Room database.
 Also contains a Util package for dates.
 - **Domain**: Contains usecases to access the Data layer.
 - **Network**: Contains API classes with retrofit integration.
 - **UI**: Contains UI components to be utilized by the feature modules, utilizes Compose.